jiteshkumawat/oxml.js/README.md

 ## Builds

+Oxml.js comes in different build files, which are following:
+* *oxml.min.js*: This is the minified file of complete oxml.js library.
+* *oxml.js*: This is non minified file of complete oxml.js library.
+* *oxml-xlsx-minimal.min.js*: This is the minified version minimal library of only xlsx.
+It use only creation of excel, without any styles.
+* *oxml-xlsx-minimal.min.js*: This is the complete minimal library of only xlsx.
+It use only creation of excel, without any styles.

-Oxml.js comes in two different build files, i.e., oxml.min.js and oxml.js.
-They are available in distributions (dist) folder.
+They all are available in distributions (dist) folder.
 This project is configured to build with require.js and almond.js, files for the same are kept in build folder.
 Use build-full.js and build-min.js configuration files with r.js for generating full and minified files respectively.

 ## License
 This project is licensed under MIT license.
 See [LICENSE](https://github.com/jiteshkumawat/oxml.js/blob/master/LICENSE) for more details.